asleepinglion/ng6-cli/readme.md

 > These tools are currently under active development and will continue to be improved and refined.
 Please let me know if you are interested in collaboration!
 All submissions (issues, feature requests, pull requests, or othewrise) are welcome and very much appreciated!

-The `ng6` cli provides a set of tools to automate and simplify the development of modern large-scale angular applications.
-This includes tools for scaffolding new applications (including mobile via [Ionic]()) and all the angular artifacts such as `modules`, `components`, `directives`, `services`, and `filters`.
+The **`ng6`** cli provides a set of tools to automate and simplify the development of modern large-scale angular applications.
+This includes tools for scaffolding new applications (web & mobile) as well as angular artifacts such as **`modules`**, **`components`**, **`directives`**, **`services`**, and **`filters`**.

-`ng6` doesn't just create files, it will also intelligently help you refactor existing code.
-When scaffolding new files it will automatically create the appropriate structure, necessary module files, and appropriate linking (i.e. import statements, angular definitions, and dependencies).
+**`ng6`** doesn't just create files, it will also intelligently help you refactor existing code.
+For example, when scaffolding new artifacts it will automatically create the appropriate structure, necessary, including module files and the appropriate linking (i.e. import statements, angular definitions, and dependencies).

+This is achieved by combining a consistent & predictable achitecture with the power of [acorn.js](https://github.com/ternjs/acorn), a fast static analysis library for parsing the Abstract Syntax Tree of the Javascript codebase.

-`ng6` is also easy to extend.
-You can extend the entire CLI to create your own custom version, or simply create new commands and template to supplement or replace existing commands and templates.
+**`ng6`** is also easy to extend.
+You can extend the entire CLI to create your own custom version, or simply create new commands and template to supplement or replace the provides ones.

 ##Installing